-A: The meal plan, which costs $37/person, includes four meals: Friday dinner, Saturday breakfast and dinner, and Sunday breakfast, served in the dining hall.
+A: The meal plan includes four meals: Friday dinner, Saturday breakfast and dinner, and Sunday breakfast, served in the dining hall.
 The menu is generally omnivore, so plan accordingly if you have specific dietary needs or restrictions.
 All other meals are on your own.
 There is a grill available between the lake and the Wigwam.

 Q: When can I arrive?